-Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thing freshwater lens of underground aquifer of the small low-lying atolls and islets6.
+Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thing freshwater lens of underground aquifer of the small low-lying atolls and islets10.
+On the larger islands surface water in the form of streams, springs or rivers is the main drinking water.
+Some communities on the higher volcanic islands also use ground water for domestic purpose.